 Dear friends, dear moviegoers,

-Depending on health measures, screenings at the Hangar du Premier-Film (Lumière Institute movie theatre), the Lumière Cinemas and the Lumière Museum may reopen on Tuesday, December 15.
-For the time being, the Lumière Café will remain closed.
+Due to the latest health measures announced by public authorities, the Hangar du Premier-Film (Lumière Institute movie theatre), the Lumière Cinemas and the Lumière Museum are closed.

 We will share further information soon about the conditions for reopening our premises on our websites and social networks, and we greatly look forward to welcoming you again!